kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/labels/_index.md

 {{% /pageinfo %}}

 The following flags are available:
+* `includeSelectors`: When set will apply labels to metadata/labels, selectors, and spec/template/metadata/labels.
+False by default.
 * `includeTemplates`: When set will also apply labels to metadata/labels and spec/template/metadata/labels.
 This can be used to add labels to Pods from owner resources, such as Deployments and StatefulSets, without modifying selectors.
 False by default.
-* `includeSelectors`: When set will apply labels to metadata/labels, selectors, and spec/template/metadata/labels.
+* `includeVolumeClaimTemplates`: When set will also apply labels to metadata/labels and spec/volumeClaimTemplates/metadata/labels.
+This can be used to add labels to PersistentVolumeClaims from owner resources, such as StatefulSets.
 False by default.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1